karinje/video-pipeline-python/run_pipeline/docs/PIPELINE_README.md

 - **audio_dialogue:** Dialogue with speaker name and voice characteristics (format: "Character Name: dialogue" or "Narrator (voice): dialogue")
 - **first_frame_image_prompt:** Detailed image prompt for first frame
 - **elements_used:** List of characters/locations/props with version names (format: "Element Name - Version Name")
-- **visual_effects:** Array of 1-3 visual effects from library (name, description, timing) - eyewear-specific effects like "Luminous Gaze", "3D Rotation", etc.
+- **visual_effects:** Array of 1-3 visual effects from library (name, description, timing) - **only included if `enable_visual_effects: true`**

+**Visual Effects Toggle:**
+The visual effects feature can be enabled or disabled via the `enable_visual_effects` config parameter:

+- **When `enable_visual_effects: true` (default):**
+  - Visual effects library is loaded from `s7_generate_scene_prompts/inputs/visual_effects.md`
+  - Full visual effects library and usage instructions are included in the LLM prompt
+  - LLM selects 1-3 appropriate visual effects per scene from the library
+  - `visual_effects` field is included in JSON schema and output
+  - Effects are eyewear-specific (e.g., "Luminous Gaze", "3D Rotation", "Melt Transition", "Glow Trace")
+  - Effects are also passed to video generation API (Step 9) for explicit implementation

+- **When `enable_visual_effects: false`:**
+  - Visual effects library is NOT loaded
+  - No visual effects instructions in LLM prompt
+  - `visual_effects` field is excluded from JSON schema and output
+  - Scenes are generated without any visual effects
+  - Smaller prompt size (reduces LLM costs and latency)
+  - Console message: "Visual effects disabled (enable_visual_effects=false)"

 **Eyewear-Specific Features:**
 - Includes eyewear requirements: frames visible in every scene, hero shots, light interactions with lenses
 - Uses eyewear specs from config (passed as blank if not provided, LLM determines appropriate values)
-- Selects 1-3 appropriate visual effects per scene from eyewear visual effects library
+- When visual effects enabled: Selects 1-3 appropriate visual effects per scene from eyewear visual effects library
 - Ensures frame style, lens type, and style persona are maintained throughout

 **Files:**